What is molluscum contagiosum?

 Molluscum contagiosum is caused by a virus called the poxvirus.
 It is most common in children and adolescents, although it can affect adults.

 The bumps are small and are usually pink or skin-colored.
 Eventually, the bumps tend to have a small sunken center.
 The lesions can occur alone or in groups or clusters.
-They are not harmful, but may cause some cosmetic concern for the child if they appear on the face or other visible areas.
+They are not harmful, but may cause some cosmetic concern if they appear on the face or irritation if present in the genitourinary area.

 Molluscum contagiosum is usually diagnosed based on a medical history and physical examination of the child.
-The lesions are unique and are usually diagnosed on physical examination.
-Additional tests are not routinely ordered.
+The lesions are unique and are easily recognized by an experienced practitioner.

 In most cases, the lesions will heal without treatment over a period of six to twelve months.
 It is best to not disrupt the bumps by scratching as this may lead to spreading of the virus to other areas of the body as well as scarring.
 As the body's own immune system mounts an inflammatory response to the virus, the lesions may get larger and irritated but this is usually a sign that the lesions are about to go away.

 Minor discomfort can be treated with a topical steroid cream, oral benadryl for itch and gentle moisturizing.
 Rarely, the bumps can get infected.
 Other treatment options are available based on several factors including extent and location of the bumps and the child's age and medical history.